inet-framework/inet/showcases/general/scenarioScripting/doc/index.rst

 All of the connections between the nodes (even the later dynamically created ones) is set in the ned file.
-This needs to be done because the number of gates of a module can not be modified after the initialization.
+This needs to be done because the number of gates of a module can not be modified after the initialization, if the :ned:`HostAutoConfigurator` is not used.

 .. literalinclude:: ../scenMan.ned
    :language: ned